 Locking a row is very easy to do.
-Users that have permissions to do so will see a new feature at the top of the Row Properties panel that allows them to set the selected row to Locked or Unlocked.
+Users that have permissions to do so will see a feature at the top of the Row Properties panel that allows them to toggle the selected row between Locked or Unlocked.

 Editors and Contributors - who cannot lock or unlock content - will not be able to edit a locked row or a locked content block.
-When they click on any locked content, a friendly alert message will be shown to them, letting them know that the row or content item cannot be edited.
+When they click on any locked content, a friendly alert message will pop up in the lower right-hand corner.
+This lets them know that they cannot edit the row or content.

-Likewise, they are not able to drag & drop any other content on the locked row.
-When they attempt to do so, the editor overlays a diagonal pattern on the row, indicating that the action cannot be completed.
+Likewise, they are not able to drag and drop any other content on the locked row.
+When they attempt to do so, the editor overlays a diagonal pattern on the row, indicating that there are no available actions.

 Locking individual content elements

 Individual content blocks can be locked, instead of an entire row.
-When Editors and Contributors try to edit a locked content block, a similar message is displayed.
+When Editors and Contributors try to edit a locked content block, they receive a similar alert message.

 Locking the layout while allowing content editing